-Selecting A Contractor

-Every year hundreds of families in the Greater Wichita Area are taken advantage of by disreputable individuals or companies who represent themselves to be reliable, reputable contractors.
-With that in mind a task force consisting of representatives of the Wichita Area Builders Association, the Plumbing Heating and Cooling Contractors Association, City and County officials, trade union representatives and representatives from the District Attorney's Office was formed to look for solutions for this growing problem.
-In addition to recommended changes in City and County Ordinances which provide for stricter penalties for dishonest contractors, the task force has developed a consumer education program.
-If you are planning to hire someone to repair or make improvements to your property, there are safeguards you can take to assure the best selection of a contractor for you.
+Every year numerous families in the Greater Wichita Area are taken advantage of by disreputable individuals or companies who represent themselves to be reliable, reputable contractors.
+If you are planning to hire someone to rebuild, repair or make improvements to your property, there are safeguards you can take to assure the best selection of a contractor for you.

-Consider the Following: